jimniels/blog/posts/2022-11-16-remix-alternate-timeline-of-web-dev.md

 <img src="https://cdn.jim-nielsen.com/blog/2022/web-dev-alternate-timeline.jpg" width="800" height="533" alt="" />

 A related analogy struck me in trying to illustrate the conceptual goals of Remix.
-To understand Remix, you must first understand how we got to where we are in web development because I think Remix and its founders are a bit like Doc Brown: trying to convince us that, at a point in the past, the timeline for web development skewed into the tangent we are in today — our reality — but it doesn’t have to be that way.
+To better understand Remix, you must understand how we got to where we are in web development because I think Remix and its founders are a bit like Doc Brown: trying to convince us that, at a point in the past, the timeline for web development skewed into the tangent we are in today — our reality — but it doesn’t have to be that way.

 <img src="https://cdn.jim-nielsen.com/blog/2022/web-dev-doc-brown.png" width="843" height="621" alt="" />